andrew890/gimapi-samples/SAMPLES.md

 Set the `OPENAI_API_KEY` environment variable before running.
 The API key is never passed on the command line.

-If the holddata report is very large (many sysmods or long comment fields), the OpenAI request may fail with a context-length error.
-Reduce the date range to narrow the sysmod list as a first workaround.

 ```
 $ export OPENAI_API_KEY=sk-...
 $ java -cp /home/andrewr/java/bhs-gimapi-0.9.2.jar:/home/andrewr/java/jackson-databind-3.1.3.jar:/home/andrewr/java/jackson-core-3.1.3.jar:/home/andrewr/java/jackson-annotations-2.21.jar \